geek-cookbook/geek-cookbook/manuscript/recipes/duplicity.md

 Nothing will happen.
 Very boring.
 But when the cron script fires (daily), duplicity will do its thing, and backup everything in /var/data to your cloud destination.

-## Chef's Notes 📓

-1. Automatic backup can still fail if nobody checks that it's running successfully.
+[^1]: Automatic backup can still fail if nobody checks that it's running successfully.
 I'll be working on an upcoming recipe to monitor the elements of the stack, including the success/failure of duplicity jobs.
-2. The container provides the facility to specify an SMTP host and port, but not credentials, which makes it close to useless.
+[^2]: The container provides the facility to specify an SMTP host and port, but not credentials, which makes it close to useless.
 As a result, I've left SMTP out of this recipe.
-To enable email notifications (if your SMTP server doesn't require auth), add `SMTP_HOST`, `SMTP_PORT`, `EMAIL_FROM` and `EMAIL_TO` variables to duplicity.env
+To enable email notifications (if your SMTP server doesn't require auth), add `SMTP_HOST`, `SMTP_PORT`, `EMAIL_FROM` and `EMAIL_TO` variables to `duplicity.env`.

+--8<-- "recipe-footer.md"